Rotterdam (Or Anywhere): Background

 Paul Heaton told The Guardian: "I wrote the lyrics to Rotterdam (Or Anywhere) sitting in a bar on the north end of Lijnbaan, Rotterdam's main shopping street.
 The bar was modern-looking and not friendly at all.
 It was in January 1996, about three in the afternoon.
 I'd probably been up all night drinking, I probably smelled, and I'd walked into their bar and plonked my bag down.
 I wasn't the sort the owners wanted in there.
 They probably thought: 'Oh God, we don't want this bloke to be our regular.
 Let’s make sure he never comes back.'
 So they were trying to think of different excuses to move me on, like: 'You can't sit there, there's a private party coming in.'
 I got really pissed off – and I wrote a short story that became a very bitchy song, scribbling it down while sitting there."

 Critical reception

-Jennifer Nine from Melody Maker wrote that the song "is prancingly nagging; maybe it's its unprovoked attack on poor old Rotterdam; maybe it's Jacqueline's voice, a less subtle instrument than her predecessor Brianna's, treacling off into Eddie Reader-land."
+Jennifer Nine from Melody Maker wrote that the song "is prancingly nagging; maybe it's its unprovoked attack on poor old Rotterdam; maybe it's Jacqueline's voice, a less subtle instrument than her predecessor Brianna's, treacling off [sic] into Eddie Reader-land."